bsempir0x65/CTF_Writeups/Asis_Qualifier_CTF_2021/README.md

  <img src="factory" alt="factory" width="50%" height="50%">

 We were presented with a binary and the hint :

 > misco-graphy is the ratio of output to input!

 The binary had a pdf header and was also able to be opened by libre office.
 The only word we saw in it was **Real-World Misco-graphy**.

  <img src="factory_libre" alt="factory" width="50%" height="50%">

 Cause this was also the hint in the Challenge description we started to google it.
 We only found unusful garbage like this [Misco-graphy](https://www.facebook.comMISCO.Refractometer/).
 So still no clue whats the deal with Misco-graphy but we were sure that we have something embeded in the file, cause thats the way our evilfriends hide whatever they want.
 So we used binwalk to check if any other files based on their header were in the pdf.
-So we ran
+So we ran binwalk.
 ```console
 # binwalk factory.pdf